-MetLife will pay the benefit amount(s) described in the Plan Highlights chapter if, while making a personal deviation, an accidental bodily injury resulting in a Covered Loss is sustained as described in this SPD and the personal deviation:
+MetLife will pay the Benefit Amount(s) described in the Plan Highlights chapter if, while making a Personal Deviation, an accidental bodily injury resulting in a Covered Loss is sustained as described in this SPD and if the Personal Deviation:

-Takes place while on a business trip requested, authorized or consented to by the employer, for the purpose of furthering the business of the employer and at the expense of the employer;

-- Takes place more than 100 miles from your primary residence or regular place of employment; - Is not longer than three days; and - Is not done during chargeable vacation time or leaves of absence.
+- Takes place while on a business trip requested, authorized or consented to by the Employer, for the purpose of furthering the business of the Employer and at the expense of the Employer; - Takes place more than 100 miles from your primary residence or regular place of employment; - Is no longer than three days; and - Is not done during chargeable vacation time or leaves of absence.

-These guidelines are applicable to all covered Classes.
+These guidelines are applicable to all Covered Classes.

-Additional Business Travel Accident Benefits
+Additional Benefits

-Air Bag Use
+Air Bag Use Benefit

-If you die as a result of an accidental injury sustained in a covered accident, MetLife will pay this additional benefit if:
+If you die as a result of an accidental injury sustained in a Covered Accident, MetLife will pay this additional benefit if:

-- MetLife pays a benefit for Covered Loss of life; - This benefit is in effect on the date of the injury; and - MetLife receives proof that the deceased person: - Was in an accident while driving or riding as a passenger in a land vehicle equipped with an air bag; - Was riding in a seat protected by an air bag; - Was wearing a seat belt which was properly fastened at the time of the accident; and - Died as a result of injuries sustained in the accident.
+- MetLife pays a benefit for Covered Loss of life; - This benefit is in effect on the date of the injury; and - MetLife receives Proof that the deceased person: - Was in an accident while driving or riding as a passenger in a land vehicle equipped with an Air Bag; - Was riding in a seat protected by an Air Bag; - Was wearing a Seat Belt which was properly fastened at the time of the accident; and - Died as a result of injuries sustained in the accident.

-A police officer investigating the accident must certify that the seat belt was properly fastened and that the land vehicle in which the deceased was travelling was equipped with air bags.
+A police officer investigating the accident must certify that the Seat Belt was properly fastened and that the land vehicle in which the deceased was travelling was equipped with Air Bags.
 A copy of such certification must be submitted to MetLife with the claim for benefits.

-The air bag Use Benefit is an additional benefit equal to 10% of the Full Amount shown in the Plan Highlights chapter.
+The Air Bag Use Benefit is an additional benefit equal to 10% of the Full Amount shown in the Plan Highlights chapter.
 However, the amount MetLife will pay for this benefit will not be less than \$1,000 or more than \$5,000.

-For loss of your life, MetLife will pay benefits to your beneficiary.
+For loss of your life, MetLife will pay benefits to your Beneficiary.